darjidhruv26/ResQplate/README.md

 - After this step, if you go back to the Route 53 console and refresh, you can find a new CNAME entry.

-- Coming back to the ACM console, if the validation status is pending, it’s perfectly fine.
+- Returning to the ACM console, it's perfectly fine if the validation status is pending.
 After a few minutes, we should have an active status.

 - One more thing here to add is the name tags.
 Remember, in our serverless application codes, we added certificateName.
 We copy that name and edit the name tags with the name we put in the certificate name.
 That will set the certificate name for us.